-When asked which is best, a teat or a bucket, every specialist has his or her own opinion.
+When asked which is best for calves, a teat or a bucket, every specialist has his or her own opinion.

 Sjaak de Kleijne, young stock specialist at Agrifirm in The Netherlands, gave a clear response: a teat.
 “The calf has to work hard at obtaining its milk.
 In addition, the posture is better when drinking from a teat, so the risk of powdered milk finding its way into the rumen is reduced.”
 He described the influence of teat feeding on the digestion of milk.
 “Because the calf has to apply force to take up the milk, it produces saliva.
 That saliva contains bicarbonate, which neutralises the feed.
 And that helps convert proteins into energy, which in turn means growth.”